viant/drone-gcloud/README.md

 Optional:

-* `script` URL of a script to pull down and execute.
+* `script_file` URL of a script to pull down and execute.
 Python 3/2, Perl, and Bash currently available.
 Must include the shebang.

+* `script` An array of commands to execute, just like a normal `commands` section.

 Note the project is pulled from the JSON key.